-SIME-based preventive control relies on the temporal information (swing curves) provided by a Time-Domain (T-D) simulation program, whereas SIME-based emergency control relies or real-time measurements.
+SIME-based preventive control relies on the temporal information (swing curves) provided by a Time-Domain (T-D) simulation program, whereas SIMEbased emergency control relies on real-time measurements.
 Nevertheless, conceptually, the core of the method is the same.
-In what follows we assume that SIME is fed sequentially by samples of the multimachine swing curves, no matter whether they are provided by T-D simulations or real time measurements.
+In what follows we assume that SIME is fed sequentially by samples of the multi-machine swing curves, no matter whether they are provided by T-D simulations or real-time measurements.

-2.2 Instability Conditions and Margins
+5.2.2 Instability Conditions and Margins